valancej/Anchore-Documentation/docs/enterprise/install_kubernetes_helm.md

 There may be cases where you need to inspect the logs for Anchore services.

-### Viewing logs for containers
+### Viewing logs for pod containers

-*Use the docker-compose logs command to view the logs for all containers:*

-`docker-compose logs`

-*Use the docker logs command to view the logs for an individual container:*
+*Use the docker logs command to view the logs for an individual pod container:*

-`docker logs <container-id>`
+`kubectl logs <my-pod-name>`

 ### Viewing logs for specific Anchore services

-You can execute into a specific container to view logs for an Anchore service.
+You can execute into a specific pod to view logs for an Anchore service.

-*Use the docker exec command to enter a container:*
+*Use the docker exec command to enter a pod container:*

-`docker exec -ti <container-id> /bin/bash`
+`kubectl exec -it <my-pod-name> /bin/bash`

 The logs are located in the `/var/log/anchore` directory within the container.